STP Calculator – Mutual Fund Systematic Transfer Plan Calculator

 - Return on equity investments: Determines the total return from equity investments during the investment tenure.

-The calculator computes the values instantly.
+- Time saving: The calculator computes the values instantly.
 This saves time for an investor.
 The investors need not perform the calculations manually.
 Instead, they can use the calculator to quickly calculate the results for the desired investment amount and tenure.

-The calculator computes the value fast and is very accurate.
+- Accurate results: The calculator computes the value fast and is very accurate.

-This mutual fund calculator helps in planning investments.
+- Better planning: This mutual fund calculator helps in planning investments.
 An investor can make financial plans based on the STP calculator and decide on the most suitable investment option.
 Also, investors can try out multiple scenarios to determine what scenario suits them best.

-The STP calculator is available online.
+- Free to use: It is available online.
 Also, it is free to use.

 How does the Systematic Transfer Plan calculator work?

-Scripbox's mutual fund STP calculator is straightforward and easy to use.
+Scripbox’s STP mutual fund calculator is straightforward and easy to use.
 The calculator determines the future value of a mutual fund STP investment.
 One has to enter the following inputs to get the desired outputs.

-The inputs in Scripbox’s STP calculator are:
+The inputs in Scripbox’s calculator are:

 - Tenure: The tenure is the number of months one wants to transfer the money from one fund to the other.